Sony A6700 Review & Initial Thoughts

 Sony A6700 Underwater Housings

 Currently there is an aluminum housing option for the A6700 from Nauticam as well as a Marelux A6700 housing on the way.
-We expect a polycarbonate housing option to be released for the Sony A6700 from Ikelite.
+A polycarbonate option for the Sony A6700 is available from Ikelite.
 Nauticam was able to design the A6700 housing with an N85 port system - the smallest port size.
-It is very likely the A6700 will be likewise housed in a drylock micro housing from Ikelite.
+Likewise, the Ikelite housing option is a dry-lock micro option - also the smallest port size.

 If you would like help setting up an Sony A6700 housing, please support our content by contacting the friendly and knowledgeable staff at Bluewater Photo.
 Be sure to check out their Sony A6700 underwater housing guide as well!